Composting with a Green Solar Cone Digester

 Are there any odors?

-No. Because the basket is covered by ground, there are no offensive odors.
+Nope.
+Because the basket is covered by ground, there is no odor.

 Is it safe from children and animals?